-Below is a list of all the necessities you need as a new puppy owner.
+Below is a checklist of all the supplies you’ll need for your new Golden Retriever puppy.

 There are many different leashes to choose from, but we’ve enjoyed this one because of the comfortable handle.